pjtunstall/push-swap/README.md

 Similarly, ceil(log2(499)) = 9, so it takes 9 bits to represent the numbers from 0 to 499.
 It's the highest 12 numbers that are missing from the full total of 2^9 = 512 possible 9-bit sequences, so, as always when the stack size is not a power of 2, the zeros will be overrepresented, and there will be more pushes than rotations.

 At this point, though, we have a a bit of a mystery.
 By my calculation, `9 * 500 + zeros` and `ones + 2 * zeros` both give 6784 rather than LF's 6756.
 I'm quite puzzled by this.
-In his article, LF actually shows a screenshot of a checker program showing the result 6756 for every random sequence of 500 numbers it tested, so it doesn't seem to be a typo.
+In his article, LF actually shows a screenshot of a checker program showing the result 6756 for every random sequence of 500 numbers it tested, so it's not typo.
 I wonder if he introduced some optimization for stack sizes greater than 100 that I overlooked or that he didn't mention.
 Maybe I'm just missing something.
 I've written to him, asking if he has any insight.
 I'll update this if I learn more.

 ## 6. Detour: bitmasks